-Birds of a feather will flock together.' high office of president of the republic.
 Judge Parker and Colonel Bryan Exchange Compliments.

-Chicago Chronicle.
-Nothing so affecting has occurred during the entire presidential campaign as the final reconciliation of Judge Parker and William J. Bryan and the tender messages which have recently passed between them.
-These delicious morsels, reminding us of the poet's romantic sentiment, that "the quarrels of lovers are the renewal of love," as as follows: To the Hon.
+Chicago Chronicle Nothing so affecting has occurred during the entire presidential campaign as the final reconciliation of Judge Parker and William J. Bryan and the tender messages which have recently passed between them.
+These delicious morsels, reminding us of the poet's romantic sentiment, that "the quarrels of lovers are the renewal of love."

+To the Hon.
 William J. Bryan: I wish to thank you for the splendid service you have rendered to the democratic party in Indiana and elsewhere during the present campaign.

 ALTON B. PARKER.

 Judge Alton B. Parker: I appreciate the generous expression contained in your telegram.
-I am paying an installment on the debt I owe the American people by endeavoring to secure for them the reforms which your administration will bring.
+I am paying an installment on the Judge Alton B. Parameter in your ten-generous expression contained in your ten-gram.
+I am paying an installment on the debt I owe the American people by endeav-oring to secure for them the reforms which your administration will bring.

 W. J. BRYAN.

-name and putting his cross after it, and Truly this is the age of peace and reconvoters unable to read could not in the ciliation.
-On one side of the globe the roar nature of things be deceived, having of the British lion and the growl of the their ballots marked by a judge who was Russian bear die away in a diplomatic crescendo and end in a frigid commission of inquiry.
-But Hitchcock imagines that he can On the other side of it the anointed high priest and champion of a debased currency the Humbug as an issue and creating and the man whom he accuses of having betrayed that "sacred" cause fall into each other's arms with thanks and gushing com- Hitchcock-Howell plan of campaign has, plaisance. however, another aspect.
-Hitchcock is What Mr. Bryan has been saying in Innow playing the same part that he did diana is this: "Mark you, I have nothing when he was a candidate for congress to take back.
-I said Parker was a straddler six years ago.
-In that campaign he and a traitor, and I stick to it.
-I said he got his nomination by crooked and indethrew overboard and sold out every fensible methods, and I say so still.
-I candidate on the Douglas county demosaid no man could be trusted whom Grover cratic legislative ticket by making a Cleveland endorsed, and that was the goscompact with the campaign manager of pel truth.
+Truly this is the age of peace and recon ciliation.
+On one side of the globe the roar of the British lion and the growl of the Russian bear die away in a diplomatic crescendo and end in a frigid commission of inquiry.

+On the other side of it the anointed high priest and champion of a debased currency and the man whom he accuses of having betrayed that "sacred" cause fall into each other's arms with thanks and gushing complaisance.
+What Mr. Bryan has been saying in Indiana is this: "Mark you, I have nothing to take back.
+I said Parker was a straddler and a traitor, and I stick to it.
+I said he got his nomination by crooked and indefensible methods, and I say so still.
+I said no man could be trusted whom Grover Cleveland endorsed, and that was the gospel truth.
 Still, I am asking you to vote for Parker as the less of two evils.
-With John L. Webster.
-This deal resulted in all his faults he is better than Roosevelt the defeat of ten democratic candidates As for me, much as I dislike him, I have for the legislature and through that degot to vote for him because he voted for feat came the defeat of William V. Allen me twice and even boasted of it afterward."
-In the same manner Hitchcock man- To a person of sensibility in Judge Parker's position such a support would be regarded as grossly insulting, but circumstances alter cases, and Judge Parker, without the slightest appearance of mortient campaign County Attorney English fication or displeasure, thanks Mr. Bryan warmly for it and refers to it as "the splendid service you have rendered the democratic party in Indiana!" ter, while the World-Herald is shouting Then Mr. Bryan, with the same canting for Howell in the desperate hope of hypocrisy, refers to Judge Parker's "generous expressions" and to "the reforms that the decrease of capital value of But that game can be played both ways which your administration will bring. and the democratic candidates who are Could deceit and groveling self-abasement to any further?
-All this means that if Judge Parker should be elected Mr. Bryan would be his secretary of the treasury, duly commis sloned to overturn the gold standard and "reform" the national finances in accordpeople asking their votes to make him ance with the Kansas City platform.
+With all his faults he is better than Roosevelt.
+As for me, much as I dislike him, I have got to vote for him because he voted for me twice and even boasted of it afterthis means that if Judge Parker should be elected Mr. Bryan would be his secretary of the treasury, duly commissioned to overturn the gold standard and "reform" the national finances in accordance with the Kansas City platform.

+To a person of sensibility in Judge Parker's position such a support would be regarded as grossly insulting, but circum stances alter cases, and Judge Parker without the slightest appearance of mortification or displeasure, thanks Mr. Bryan warmly for it and refers to it as "the splendid service you have rendered the democratic party in Indiana!

+Then Mr. Bryan, with the same canting hypocrisy, refers to Judge Parker's "generous expressions" and to "the reforms which your administration will bring."
+Could deceit and groveling self-abasement go any furthere is

 THAT FAMOUS BOX PARTY.